franhancock/Meta_Schz/README.md

 ### Data:
 **Cobre** data is openly available from http://fcon_1000.projects.nitrc.org/indi/retro/cobre.html

-**Human Connectome Project - Early Psychosis** data is restricted  doi:10.15154/1524263 https://nda.nih.gov/edit_collection.html?id=2914).
+**Human Connectome Project - Early Psychosis** data is restricted: NIMH Data Archive Digital Object Identifier (DOI) 10.15154/1528359.
+This manuscript reflects the views of the authors and may not reflect the opinions or views of the NIH or of the Submitters submitting original data to NDA.
 A Data Use Certification (DUC) is required to access the HCPEP on the NIMH Data Archive (NDA).

+**Human Connectome Project - Early Psychosis** - Derived Data for complete analysis

+MATLAB files for parcellated data for all subjects in both datasets is available at 10.5281/zenodo.7464484.

 ### Code
 Complete code is provided to run the analysis in the Cobre dataset